 - a job posting board.

 - community involvement and networking opportunity.

-Collectively these tools can help you build a personal brand, share your knowledge with others, and hopefully speed up the job search process.
-Here are two good resources for using social media to build a personal brand and assist you in your job search.
-See: http://www.business2community.com/linkedin/using-linkedin-to-build-your-personal-brand-0102824 and http://money.usnews.com/money/careers/articles/2011/01/18/how-job-seekers-can-build-their-online-brand
+These tools collectively can help you build a personal brand, share your knowledge with others and hopefully speed up the job search process.
+Here is a good resource for using social media to build a personal brand and assist you in your job search.

 While transitioning out of military life into a civilian job can be a challenging adjustment, it helps to develop a support system and career network that will evolve with you as your new life unfolds.
-In addition to all the traditional tools available like official transition services and Internet job boards, utilizing social media effectively can help you leverage increased visibility and help you maneuver past the competition into a top job of your choice.
+In addition to the traditional tools available such as official transition services and internet job boards, utilizing social media effectively can help you leverage increased visibility and help you maneuver past the competition into a top job of your choice.

 If you build your personal brand and expose it proudly you just might find that perfect job faster than you think.
 Your perfect place in the global marketplace may just be a few short clicks away.

 Want to Know More About the Military?